-- Find Your Own Voice.
+7. Find Your Own Voice.
 While it’s good to read other blogs and have bloggers that you admire and who inspire you, be sure that you don’t lose yourself trying to be like someone else.
 I read your blog because of YOU.
 I want to hear YOUR story.
-This is a great post from MomComm about using your own voice.
+This is a great post from Content Brew about using your own voice.

 What things have you picked up through your experience as a blogger?
-What things have you learned personally that work or that don’t?
+What 10 things have you learned about blogging?
+What works and what doesn’t?

 Don’t forget to check out more awesome information at the Summer Blog Social!